animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="sect1">

-## Advantages of using Spring over {data-store-name} `cache.xml`
+## Advantages of using Spring over GemFire `cache.xml`

 <div class="sectionbody">

 <div class="paragraph">

-{sdg-name}'s XML namespace supports full configuration of the {data-store-name} In-Memory Data Grid (IMDG).
-The XML namespace is one of two ways to configure {data-store-name} in a Spring context in order to properly manage {data-store-name}'s lifecycle inside the Spring container.
-The other way to configure {data-store-name} in a Spring context is by using [annotation-based configuration](#bootstrap-annotation-config).
+Spring Data for GemFire's XML namespace supports full configuration of the GemFire In-Memory Data Grid (IMDG).
+The XML namespace is one of two ways to configure GemFire in a Spring context in order to properly manage GemFire's lifecycle inside the Spring container.
+The other way to configure GemFire in a Spring context is by using [annotation-based configuration](#bootstrap-annotation-config).